 - Complex Fulfillment: Different retailers have varying delivery options, timelines, and policies

-Siri and Apple Pay integration
+Siri and Apple Pay Integration

 Seamless Authentication: Apple's Face ID and Touch ID enable secure voice commerce without speaking credit card numbers or passwords.
 This authentication advantage provides superior security and user experience compared to PIN codes or purchase codes on competitors.